Secret Garden Cotopaxi: amazing things to do

 Once I arrived at the refuge, I decided I would end my hike there.
 The other guys were too fast, and considering the path would become steeper, colder and windier, I didn’t want to run the risk to be left alone again.

-Some of them running.
+Some of them are running.

-The way back is naturally easy although a little slippery.
+The way back is naturally easy, although a little slippery.

 BIKING DOWN THE COTOPAXI VOLCANO

-You have two options, either start your ride from the parking lot all the way down the hill (at the foot of Cotopaxi) which is bumpy and curvy but, according to my friends who did it, not dangerous.
+You have two options: either start your ride from the parking lot all the way down the hill (at the foot of Cotopaxi), which is bumpy and curvy but, according to my friends who did it, not dangerous.

 Or you can start at the end of the hill, where the road still gets bumpy but not steep, which means you will have to put the effort and pedal But that’s where the fun is, right?